-Foundations of Music
+MWT 112 - Foundations of Music

 An introduction to the essential elements found within tonal music including pitch, notation, time classification, note and rest values, time signatures, intervals, scales, key signatures, and triads.
 Required for all MWT students unless a student transfers in an equivalent course or tests out during Music Theory Placement Testing with a score of 85% or higher.
-If transfer or test out, this course becomes an elective course.